Edeka Logo

 Edeka Logo 1911

 The Edeka trademark was officially registered in 1911.
 Its name served as the basis for the emblem: it was depicted in an old serif typeface and placed inside a white rectangle.
 The letters were all capital and black, and the thin outlines made them appear three-dimensional.
 And on the left, in a black circle, was the abbreviation “EdK.”
-The designers had to deform it so that it reached the borders of the circle.
-The inscriptions were placed in a figure frame consisting of numerous scrolls.
+The designers had to deform it so that it reached the circle’s boundaries.
+The inscriptions were placed in a frame consisting of numerous scrolls.

 1921 – 1947